Updated: Jul 20

 Pour over the boiling water and gently stir SLOWLY until the gelatine has completely dissolved.

-STORING YOUR JELLY PLATE
+STORING YOUR GEL PLATE

-Store horizontally at room temperature between two pieces of thick plastic such as acetate, Perspex or acrylic.
+Your gel plate can be used again and again!
+After each printing session, carefully clean it with water and allow to dry.
+It can then be stored horizontally at room temperature between two pieces of thick plastic such as acetate, Perspex or acrylic.
 Don’t use thin plastic such as polythene or cling film as this will mark the surface.